 Another answer might be to use reed pens (and meanwhile find some local European equivalent that works better than a quill pen would have done for a left-hander ... if we'd all started out by pushing the pen we would never have decided that a split quill was a good writing implement.)

 2. The thicks and thins fall in different places within a letterform.
 One of the big 'things' in calligraphy is Proportions of the Letterforms, making sure the counter:line ratio is good, keeping the visual impact of each letter within a certain aesthetic margin by tweaking its height-to-width and being very careful about where the thins and thicks fall.
 So the new left-handed letterforms will have to be re-evolved to look nice in their own way.
 You can see that they look a little like shadow-writing, and the hairlines and aspect are downwards-facing.
 It gives the writing necessarily a different flavour.

 3. If you're pushing the pen, the way letters join is different from how they join if you're pulling (see above).
 When you come to think of it, there's no particular reason why letters have to join the way they do except that that's where the pen stroke naturally ends.
 If, because one's evolving a new kind of alphabet, the last pen stroke ends in a different place from 'normal', then the joining stroke to the next letter is going to be in a different place from 'normal' too.
 So we would have to get used to some new kinds of liaisons between letters.

-So I think that, as well as better resources for writing right-handed calligraphy with the left hand, it's perhaps also time for a new kind of left-handed calligraphy designed for left-handers.
+OK it's not the Book of Kells yet.
+But overall I think this is an exciting possibility.
+As well as better resources for writing right-handed calligraphy with the left hand, it's perhaps also time to create a new breed of left-handed calligraphy designed for left-handers.